ReOneSec/SpyCrypto/README.md

 | /stats | Shows a report of moderation actions in the last 7 days. | Admins only |
 🙌 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement"
+You can also simply open an issue with the tag "enhancement".
+📜 License
+Distributed under the MIT License.
+See LICENSE for more information.